 At the same time, college students for computer science had found their methods helpful in facilitating binary numbers concepts and applications.
-It can be used for any level of mathematic learning and its visualization.
+It can be used for any level of mathematics learning and its visualization.

 Among the current purposes for the project on the UTSA, the are Nepohualtzintzin project aims to:

-- Broadens students’ mathematic reasoning ability
+- Broadens students’ mathematics reasoning ability;

-- Provide a structure where learning is anchored to socio-cultural practices and language
+- Provide a structure where learning is anchored to socio-cultural practices and language;

-- Transform the student from one who acquires knowledge into one with an ability to learn and be capable of continually building and deepening his/her intellectual capacity
+- Transform the student from one who acquires knowledge into one with an ability to learn and be capable of continually building and deepening his/her intellectual capacity;

-- Promote designed strategies for learning how to live in communal harmony
+- Promote designed strategies for learning how to live in communal harmony.

 I hope you enjoy the project and remember to leave your comments.

 As usual, I want to thank you for listening to our show “Atenea Americana”, as part of my effort Stanford Hispanic Broadcasting.
-You can help making programs like this possible by leaving your comments, contributing with your ideas or materials, but also helping us raise funds.
+You can help us making programs like this possible by leaving your comments, contributing with ideas or materials, but also helping us raise funds.
 Remember to check our “Contribute” page to learn more.

 You can also download this show on your mobile device by going to our site in ITUNES or in PodOmatic or any other of the online platforms showed at the bottom.
 Remember that we thrive with your comments and your participation.